lfe/docs/README.md

 **Preparation**

 1. Fork this repository.
-1. `git clone` your fork to your local machine and cd to local working directory.
+1. `git clone` your fork to your local machine and `cd` to the working directory of your clone.
+If you will be making CSS changes, you'll need the `bootstrap-sass` submodule.
+In that case, you'll want to use `git clone --recursive`.
-1. Select the template you want to base your page on (e.g., `priv/templates/base.html`).
+1. If you plan on making content additions, you'll want to select the template you want to base your page on (e.g., `priv/templates/base.html`).

 **Content Creation**